 An ISO 27001 risk assessment helps organisations identify, analyse and evaluate weaknesses in their information security processes.

-Want to know how to get your ISO 27001 risk assessment process right?
-Let’s take a look at five things you can do to get started on the right foot, then review the steps you should take next.
+Do you want to know how to get your ISO 27001 risk assessment process right?
+In this blog, we take a look at five things you can do to get started.

 1. Establish a risk management framework